Gear Up for Touch-A-Truck Events in Orlando

 1. Lube up.

 Oil changes aside, be sure to lube up your pit crew with sunscreen.
-Because monster trucks, garbage trucks and the likes are large, Touch-A-Truck events are typically held outdoors.
+Because monster trucks, garbage trucks, and the like are large, Touch-A-Truck events are typically held outdoors.
 And we all know the Florida sunshine is strong!

 2. Fuel up.